-(also Arabic/Hebrew italic or Hebrew italic) A nib shape (illustrated to the right) that is designed to create broad strokes in a generally sidewise direction (relative to the nib itself) and very thin strokes in a generally up-and-down direction.
-This stroke configuration, orthogonal to that produced by the usual italic nib, is useful for writing Hebrew and Arabic, many styles of which feature broad horizontal strokes and narrow vertical ones.
-This nib shape also works well for some Indic scripts and for calligraphy in East Asian pictographic writing styles.
-Illustrated below is the first sentence of the Universal Declaration of Human Rights: “All human beings are born free and equal in dignity and rights,” in the four types of scripts listed here.
+(also architect’s italic, Arabic italic, or Hebrew italic) A nib shape (illustrated to the right) that is designed to create broad strokes in a generally sidewise direction (relative to the nib itself) and very thin strokes in a generally up-and-down direction.
+This stroke configuration, orthogonal to that produced by the usual italic nib, is often seen in architectural drawings and can be useful for other writing styles that feature broad horizontal strokes and narrow vertical ones.
+Note, however, that in general this nib is not useful for calligraphy in such styles.
+This nib shape also works well for some Indic scripts and for some East Asian pictographic writing styles.
+Illustrated below is the first sentence of the Universal Declaration of Human Rights: “All human beings are born free and equal in dignity and rights,” in the types of scripts listed here.
 The origin of this nib style is not known.
-The only such nib I have seen, other than those that I produce, was on a pen owned by Susan Wirth, a Sheaffer Imperial from the 1960s.
 See also italic, nib.

 (Arnold Fountain Pen Company) A pen manufacturing company located in Petersburg, Virginia.
 Founded in 1935 by Remmie L. Arnold, the company made cheap but competent pens and pen/pencil combos, principally lever fillers with thinly gold-plated nibs and furniture, priced from 19¢ to 89¢ and intended for sale in dime stores and discount stores.
 Arnold made huge numbers of pens in a broad range of eye-catching colors and patterns, at one point becoming the largest producer in the world.
 There also appeared a certain number of “gadget” sets comprising a fountain pen, a mechanical pencil, and a single-cell keychain flashlight.
 Shown below is a typical Arnold combo.
 Arnold made a small number of pens with gold nibs, and these pens are today very uncommon.
 The Arnold company survived, making ballpoint pens, until 2005.
 See also combo, third tier.